Do Antibiotics Offer a Safe, Effective Way to Treat Acne?

 Acne Antibiotics that Work, and Acne Antibiotics That Don’t

 Acne antibiotics are offered in pill form, and as antibiotic lotions and creams.
-The options for treating acne with a pill include:
+Some options for treating acne with antibiotics include:

 - Substances that kill acne bacteria by inflammation, such as benzoyl peroxide, oil of cloves, and chlorhexidine gluconate.
 Bacteria don’t develop resistance to these treatments, but they don’t kill as many bacteria, either.

 - Tetracycline and related antibiotics, such as Sumycin.
 These drugs are eliminated from the bloodstream in about 12 hours.
 Many strains of acne bacteria have become resistant to Sumycin.
 This drug and other tetracycline antibiotics can cause staining of the teeth in users up to the age of 22.

 - Minocycline, sold under the trade names Minacin and Dyancin (as well as many others).
 This antibiotic stays in the bloodstream for about 48 hours.
 It’s often used to treat acne that hasn’t responded to other antibiotics and is ideal for pustular acne.
 It also can stain teeth in users as old as 22.

 - Doxycycline, sold under the trade name Vibramycin.
 This antibiotic is preferred in Canada and Europe because it won’t stain teeth.
 It fights acne bacteria, but it has no effect on staph bacteria, the microorganisms that can cause pus-filled “pimples” with yellow circles in the center.
 It’s best used for inflammatory acne.
 It also increases sensitivity to sunlight, and may increase the likelihood of brown spots on the skin after acne has healed, especially for people who have Asian skin types.